 According to the World Health Organization (WHO), 5 mg of chlorine to a liter of water (mg/L) is the recommended amount for safe water drinking.
 On the other hand, the Center for Disease Control (CDC), recommends 4mg of chlorine to a liter of water.

-There have been many claims by people drinking water with chlorine exceeding the recommended 5 mg, and has not shown any adverse effects.
-But upon further research consumption of chlorinated water for more than 20 years can lead to bladder cancer.
+There have been many claims by people who drink chlorinated water exceeding the recommended 5 mg, and has not shown any adverse effects.
+But upon further research, consumption of chlorinated water for more than 20 years can lead to bladder cancer.

 Chlorine and chloramines have no adverse effect on regular household pets but they are toxic to aquatic animals, amphibians, and reptiles as well as show animals.
 These animals should not be placed in waters with chlorine because unlike humans and household pets, these animals absorb water which will go directly to their bloodstream.

 Sheep and cattle are especially sensitive to chlorinated water.
 These animals have 4 chambered digestive systems called a rumin which is entirely dependent on microorganisms and fermentation processes to aid in their digestion.